shannonhochkins/ha-component-kit/ROADMAP.md

 ### Short Term

-* ThemeProvider - updates to make this easier to apply themes from a primary color.
+* ThemeProvider (WIP) - updates to make this easier to apply themes from a primary color.
 * SensorCard - a card to display sensor entities with graphs of history (history may not be available via websockets)
 * CameraCard - a card to display camera entities
 * CalendarCard - a card to display calendar events